ZupIT/beagle-docs/content/en/Resources/Live Preview.md

 You can also view the screen you're creating by an Android `device`.
 To do so, it's necessary to inform your network's `IP` on the `intent` that calls the Live Preview screen.

 {{% alert color="info" %}}
-The Live Preview's Activity connects to the `Backend` through the client's `websocket` connection.
+Live Preview's Activity connects to the `Backend`'s screen through the client's `websocket` connection.
 This `client` needs to know which `IP` must be used to establish the connection.
 {{% /alert %}}